DavidHala123/UR_kinematics/README.md

 # UR_kinematics

-FWD and INV kinematics for UR_robots with TCP/IP connection to UR20 robot
+FWD and INV kinematics with TCP/IP connection to UR robot